Did you know that just one or two extra words in a search query can affect the type or types of SERP features Google shows in its results?

 The Knowledge Panel, like the Knowledge Graph mostly served up on the right side of the SERP, provides background knowledge about a topic.
 For example, this is a common SERP feature for queries related to a famous person, place, thing, brand etc. These are nearly identical to Knowledge Graphs, except that Google pulls information only from Google My Business Listings or Google Maps.

 People Also Ask pops up as a series of additional questions in boxes just beneath your original query.
-These questions are closely related to the original search query typed into the search bar.
-For example:
+These questions are closely related to the original search query typed into the search bar and at times it’s humorous to see what people also search for (and also very informative for business owners to see what customers are searching for).

 Top Stories are specifically news-related results that appear at the top of a SERP.
 These are only served up by Google if there are any current events or ongoing news items related to the search query.